 International Student Insurance.
 International students must purchase health and life insurance from the College each term.
-The fee for fall and spring terms is \$265; summer term is \$118.
+The fee is based on the student's age.

 Late Registration Fee.
 A fee of \$25 is charged to students who register on or after the first day of classes as stated in the College calendar.